michael-ross-ven/vengeance/README.md

               ['a',           'b',           3.0]]
     flux = vengeance.flux_cls(matrix)

-    # row attributes can be accessed by name or by index
+    # row attributes can be accessed by name or by sequential index
     for row in flux:
         a = row.attribute_a
         a = row['attribute_a']